MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 -or-

-You can also choose from existing issues for which community contributions are welcome.
+Choose from existing issues for which community contributions are welcome.
 [Projects for .NET Community contributors](https://github.com/dotnet/docs/projects/35) lists many of the issues that are available for community contributors.
 Depending on your interests and level of commitment, you can choose from issues in the following categories:

 - **Maintenance**.
 This category includes fairly simple contributions, such as fixing broken or incorrect links, adding missing code examples, or addressing limited content issues.
 In some cases, these issues may concern large numbers of files.
 In that case, you should let us know what you'd like to work on before you begin.
 Add a comment on the issue to tell us that you are working on it.